 Many (and by many, I mean a hell of a lot!) persist in keeping alive such garbage as these jewels:

-Duplicate content “penalty” – Come on, people!
+- Duplicate content “penalty” – Come on, people!
 Do you really still think there is such a thing?
 Google’s NOT going to ban your site, de-index it, or push you into the supplementals because of poor canonicalization!
 Nor will they for using an excerpt on your WordPress blog that’s the same as some text found in the post!
-The worst that should happen is that blatant republication could result in a slap.
+The worst that should happen is that blatant republication could result in a page not ranking as highly as the original.
 There may be disadvantages, but that doesn’t equate to a penalty.

 So what brings on this rant?
 Just frustration, I suppose.
 Frustration over a profession of some difficulty, which loses a little more respect, both from within and without , with each and every instance of the above.
 And the nine examples above only scratch the surface.
 (I didn’t even bother to mention the plethora of “SEO is Dead” posts that pop up with every noteworthy algorithm update.)